Turkish foods: 23 delicious dishes

 ™ & © 2025 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

 Lisa Morrow is a freelance writer and sociologist living in Istanbul, Turkey.
 Her writing has been published in The New York Times, Guardian UK, BBC Travel, World Nomads, Fodors and Hyperallergic.
-She’s also the author of four books, the latest being “Longing for Istanbul: The Words I Haven’t Said Yet.”
+She’s also the author of five books, the latest being her travel guide “Istanbul 50 Unsung Places.”